-- (a) revenue received by Transpower for electricity transmission services performed by Transpower as system operator; and - (b) revenue received by Transpower for new investment contracts; - 92.
-We propose the new definition of "other regulated income" will read:
+- (a) revenue received by Transpower for electricity transmission services performed by Transpower as system operator; and - (b) revenue received by Transpower from new investment contracts;

+91.2 "other regulated income", which now reads:

-means income associated with the supply of electricity transmission services, excluding:
+means income received by Transpower, associated with the supply of electricity transmission services, excluding:

-- (a) actual transmission revenue; - (b) income associated with electricity transmission services performed by Transpower as system operator; - (c) income associated with new investment contracts; and - (d) investment-related income; - 93.
-The difference between the proposed definitions and the current definitions in clause 7 of the Transpower IPP determination is that the new definitions expressly exclude revenue received by Transpower for electricity transmission services performed by Transpower as system operator, and revenue received by Transpower for new investment contracts. - 94.
-In order to correct the drafting errors, we propose to re-publish the whole section 52P Transpower IPP determination, which will include the correct definitions of "actual transmission revenue" and "other regulated income".
-The re-published determination would also incorporate any amendments we make to the determination following our final decisions on Transpower's TPM development expenditure.
+- (a) actual transmission revenue; - (b) income associated with electricity transmission services performed by Transpower as system operator; - (c) income associated with new investment contracts; and - (d) investment-related income; - 92.
+The difference between these definitions and the previous definitions in clause 7 of the Transpower IPP determination is that the new definitions expressly exclude revenue received by Transpower for electricity transmission services performed by Transpower as system operator, and revenue received by Transpower from new investment contracts. - 93.
+In order to correct the drafting errors, we have re-published the section 52P Transpower IPP determination, which includes the correct definitions of "actual transmission revenue" and "other regulated income".
+The re-published consolidated determination also incorporates the amendments following our final decisions on Transpower's TPM development expenditure.